digital-asset/daml-finance/docs/STYLEGUIDE.md

     deriving (Eq, Ord, Show)
   ```

-- Add a `view` field to the interface pureing the view type:
+- Add a `viewtype` definition to the interface:

   ```haskell
   interface Account where